rorywalsh/CsoundPhaser3/README.md

-This repo contains an example of a basic game created using the Phaser3 framework and Csound.
+This repo contains a demo game, and examples of simple scenes created using the Phaser3 framework and Csound.
 Provided below is an overview of different aspects of the game development, from simple sprite movements to object collision.
 The code uses ES6-based techniques (i.e., classes), but works just as well in traditional JS code.

 ## Getting started: Loading Phaser3 and WebCsound